The History of Avarcas Sandals, Menorca

 “The abarca sandals are really quite ugly and in winter they are very uncomfortable … people are however so used to them that in the centre of the Island, Mercadal and Ferrierie, they are almost the only footwear to be seen.”

-The first major change – the introduction of rubber soles
+The History of Avarcas - A major change with the introduction of rubber soles

 With the arrival of cars to the island, it made sense to shoemakers and peasants to reinforce the sole of the shoes with used tyre rubber.
 Being much thinner than leather, it was also used to make the straps.